Under Milk Wood

-Under Milk Wood is a 1954 radio drama by Welsh poet Dylan Thomas.
+Under Milk Wood is a 1954 radio drama by the Welsh poet Dylan Thomas.
 The BBC commissioned the play, which was later adapted for the stage.
 The first public reading was in New York City in 1953.

-A film version of the same name, directed by Andrew Sinclair, was released in 1972.
+A film version of the same name, directed by Andrew Sinclair, was released in 1971.
 A second adaptation of the play, directed by Pip Broughton, was staged for television in 2014 for the 60th anniversary of the piece.

 An omniscient narrator invites the audience to listen to the dreams and innermost thoughts of the inhabitants of the fictional small Welsh fishing town, Llareggub, (buggerall spelt backwards).

 They include Mrs. Ogmore-Pritchard, relentlessly nagging her two dead husbands; Captain Cat, reliving his seafaring times; the two Mrs. Dai Breads; Organ Morgan, obsessed with his music; and Polly Garter, pining for her dead lover.
 Later, the town awakens, and, aware now of how their feelings affect whatever they do, we watch them go about their daily business.